GenoML/Meta-ML/README.md

 # Meta-ML
 Meta-ML is a project used to improve the accuracy of simple Machine Learning methods in genomics.
 This is the core package of Meta-ML.
 This repo is under development.

-This packages converts genotype data files into data prepared for Machine Learning.
+This package converts genotype data files into data prepared for Machine Learning.
 Once we have this data, we apply ML obtaining models that will be used to do the Meta-Learning.
-The goal is to show that the final results obtained with the Meta-Learning, we improve the results that a simple ML model would have on our test data.
+The goal is to show that the final results obtained with the Meta-Learning improve the results that a simple ML model would have on our test data.

 ## Install the development version from GitHub: